dudung/pasir/blog/content/posts/24/k/17-grit-ikigai-etc.md

 The illustration about the difference between globalization and technoloy is very good.
 I am now, according to the definition, persuing the path of more to globalization instead of to technoloy.

 The fact that startups require customers to be success holds my tounge.
-I always think that if I can make something good and the others need it, that that is.
-Well, it is not.
+I always think that if I can make something good and the others need it, that is.
+Well, unfortunately it is not just that.

 In the book following sentences